VictorNuPe/VictorNuPe/README.md

 <h3>:suspect: About me:</h3>

 - I’m 22 years old.
-- I’m a Information Systems student at Universidade Nove de Julho(Uninove) located in São Paulo - Brazil.
+- Currently living in Limerick, Ireland.
-- Currently I'm finding my way through Web and Mobile development.
+- Focusing in the Web Development and Mobile tools at the moment.

 <hr>